-As stated in the General Applicant Requirements, specific technical, science, Health Science and Nursing courses must be completed within seven (7) years of the program cohort start date.
+As stated in the General Applicant Requirements, specific technical, science, Health Science, and Nursing courses must be completed within seven (7) years of the program cohort start date.
 Courses that expire prior to the cohort start date will not be accepted or included in the GPA calculation.
-The GPA calculation will be based strictly on the courses required for the selection process.
+The GPA calculation will be based strictly on the courses required for selection.
 If a course has been repeated, the higher grade earned will be used in the calculation.
 The GPA will be calculated according to the current semester course credits.

-A student that satisfies a required course by College Board Advanced Placement (AP) exam, College Level Examination Placement (CLEP) credit, or exemption exam, should contact the Admissions Office for information regarding the scoring of the course.
+A student that satisfies a required course by College Board Advanced Placement (AP) exam, College Level Examination Placement (CLEP) credit, or exemption exam should contact the Admissions Office for information regarding the scoring of the course.
+For example, an AP score of 3 correlates to a C in the Competitive Selection Process.

-Each complete Competitive Selection File Review Request received by the application deadline will be evaluated according to a 100 point scale.
-All application requirements must be met, and all required documents must be attached to the request, for a file to be considered complete.
+Each complete Competitive Selection File Review Request received by the application deadline will be evaluated according to a 100-point scale.
+All application requirements must be met, and all required documents must be attached to the request for a file to be considered complete.

 Applicants will receive their file evaluation score by their WGTC student email account.
-After all files are evaluated, the students with the highest scores will be notified by student email and invited to enroll.
-A student who declines the invitation to enroll will not be admitted to another class cohort and will be required to reapply through the competitive selection process.
+After all files are evaluated, the students with the highest scores will be notified by student email and invited to accept the competitive selection seat in the program.
+A student who declines the invitation to enroll will not be admitted to another class cohort and must reapply through the competitive selection process.

-Students who are not selected will be notified of their status by their WGTC student email account.
-A student must submit a new Competitive Selection File Review Request, along with the required documentation, to be included in the next selection process for the same program or the selection process for another program.
+Students not selected will be notified of their status by their WGTC student email account.
+A student must submit a new Competitive Selection File Review Request and the required documentation to be included in the next selection process for the same program or the selection process for another program.